-Pair work: The aim of this activity is for students to learn about being assertive and how to say no. Split the class into pairs.
-Give each pair a copy of the group worksheet.
-Once complete, get each pair to report their ideas to the class.
+Individual work: The aim of this activity is for students to reflect on being assertive and saying no. Give each student a copy of the worksheet.
+Once complete, students can report their ideas to the class.

 You may find it useful to provide students with the “Making Choices” factsheet for ideas about how to be assertive.

 Refusal skills: In some situations or with some people it can be hard to resist the pressure to drink alcohol.
 Many adolescents find it particularly difficult to say “no”.

 Skill 1: Being assertive

 Learning to be assertive probably takes the most practice.
 However, there are three easy steps to follow to help say “no to alcohol”, which are:

 - Give your reason